laravel/docs/queues.md

 <a name="class-structure"></a>
 ### Class Structure

-Job classes are very simple, normally containing only a `handle` method which is called when the job is processed by the queue.
+Job classes are very simple, normally containing only a `handle` method that is invoked when the job is processed by the queue.
 To get started, let's take a look at an example job class.
 In this example, we'll pretend we manage a podcast publishing service and need to process the uploaded podcast files before they are published:

     <?php